Sprache: Englisch

 Anbieter: AHA-BUCH GmbH, Einbeck, Deutschland

 Taschenbuch.
 Zustand: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - The Democratic political order in the United States defined the main themes, policies, and organized forms of national politics from the 1930s through the 1960s.
-David Plotke explores the dramatic changes in American politics that occurred during the 1930s and 1940s.
-In these decades an expanded federal government and a new labor movement emerged as Republican power waned.
-World War II and the Cold War reshaped the Democratic order without ending it.
-And national political debate about civil rights was opened.
-The central dynamic of this era was the creation and maintenance of a distinctive new political order, built by progressive liberals in alliance with mass movements, notably labor.
-At its core was a powerful triangle formed by a national state, a leading party, and major interest groups and movements.
-Democratic and modernizing themes fused together in a progressive liberalism that advocated government action to achieve economic stability, protect social security, and expand political representation.
-In building the Democratic order the expansion of the national state played a crucial role - and the eventual decline of Democratic power was due in large part to its reliance on that state.
-Far from being nonideological, the Democratic order defined itself in sharp conflicts with forces on its right and left.
-Democratic progressive liberalism recast American political institutions and discourses in ways that went well beyond what was foreseen in the early 1930s, and in forms strong enough to endure long after Roosevelt's death.
+Druck auf Anfrage Neuware - Printed after ordering - This 1996 book analyses the dramatic changes in American politics that occurred during the 1930s and 1940s - including the break-up of national Republican power, the growth of the federal government, the emergence of a new labour movement, American entry into World War II, the Cold War and domestic anti-Communism, and the opening of national political debate about civil rights.
+The central dynamic of this era was the creation and maintenance of a distinctive new political order, formed through the creative political action of progressive liberals in alliance with mass movements, notably labour.
+At the core of this new order was a powerful triangle formed by a national state, a leading party, and major nonparty interest groups and movements.
+Democratic progressive liberalism recast American political institutions and discourses in ways that went well beyond what was expected in the early 1930s, and in forms strong enough to endure for several decades after Roosevelt's death.